-AYSC holds coaching workshops and provides support during the season to give new coaches practice ideas, drills, etc. Being your son or daughter’s team leader or coach for a season or two is something they’ll remember for a lifetime.
+AYSC holds coaching workshops and provides support during the Fall season to give new coaches practice ideas, drills, etc. Being your son or daughter’s team leader or coach for a season or two is something they’ll remember for a lifetime.
 If you would like to consider being a team leader / coach, please see http://www.aldergrovesoccer.com/coaches/ or contact firstname.lastname@example.org.

 3. Number of Fields

 Plotting out field usage is a challenging puzzle itself.
 The Township of Langley assigns a block of days and times to AYSC each season, and within that block we need to plan for game and practice fields and times for approximately 30 teams (or 700 kids).
 The Developmental program is run at the Aldergrove Athletic Park turf fields on Wednesdays and Saturdays, which means we have to plot out enough fields to get all teams through each day or night in a limited number of hours.

 We also usually try and balance the schedules so that a team’s games are spread across time slots, so that a team doesn’t end up with ALL early or ALL late games, especially with the younger kids.
 (We also try to ensure that the TOTAL number of teams at a park is even across time slots, so that parking isn’t a complete nightmare.)